fybrik/fybrik/site/docs/concepts/config-policies.md

 - `instance` - a reference to the resource instance, e.g. storage account name
 - `scale` - a scale of values (minimum and maximum) when applicable

+The infrastructure attributes are associated with resources managed by Fybrik: FybrikStorageAccount, FybrikModule and cluster (defined in the `cluster-metadata` config map).
+The valid values for the attribute `object` field are `storageaccount`, `module` and `cluster`, respectively.

-For example, the attribute above defines the storage cost of the "account-theshire" storage account.
+For example, the following attribute defines the storage cost of the "account-theshire" storage account.

 ```
 {